IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-You can also do calculations within the println before you print the output.
+You can also do calculations within the println command.
 Note that the calculation should be within parenthesis after the $ symbol:
 ```python
 println("You are $(2*age+10) years old")
 ```